ZoomInfo

 How do you know where to make content improvements?
 Website visitor tracking software shows you exactly what prospects view and for how long.
 Use analytics tools to track content engagement, keyword intent, and time on page.

-The basics that matter most:
+The SEO basics that matter most:

 • Keyword research: Understand what your ICP is searching for and match content to search intent